jantman/biweeklybudget/docs/source/jsdoc.transactions_modal.rst

 .. js:function:: transModal(id, dataTableObj)

-   Show the ScheduledTransaction modal popup, optionally populated with information for one ScheduledTransaction.
-This function calls :js:func:`schedModalDivForm` to generate the form HTML, :js:func:`schedModalDivFillAndShow` to populate the form for editing, and :js:func:`handleForm` to handle the Submit action.
+   Show the Transaction modal popup, optionally populated with information for one Transaction.
+This function calls :js:func:`transModalDivForm` to generate the form HTML, :js:func:`transModalDivFillAndShow` to populate the form for editing, and :js:func:`handleForm` to handle the Submit action.

-   :param number id: the ID of the ScheduledTransaction to show a modal for, or null to show modal to add a new ScheduledTransaction.
+   :param number id: the ID of the Transaction to show a modal for, or null to show modal to add a new Transaction.
    :param Object|null dataTableObj: passed on to :js:func:`handleForm`